 - A target cancer risk level of one per million (10-6); and

-- A target hazard quotient of one for potential non-cancer effects.
+- A target hazard quotient of 0.1 for potential non-cancer effects.

 The primary objective of risk-based screening is to identify sites or buildings unlikely to pose a health concern through the soil gas intrusion pathway.
 Generally, at properties where subsurface concentrations of vapor-forming chemicals, such as those in groundwater or “near source” soil gas, fall below the recommended screening levels (i.e., VISLs), no further action or study is warranted.
 This condition is generally true so long as the exposure assumptions match those accounted for in the calculations, and the site fulfills the conditions and assumptions of the generic conceptual model underlying the screening levels.
 Similarly, the results of risk-based screening can help the data review team identify areas, buildings and/or chemicals that can be eliminated from further assessment.